 All consultations must be open, transparent, and free of coercion so that PAPs can understand the potential benefits and drawbacks associated with the project.
 For some large-scale projects, the number of project-affected persons can run into the thousands.

 These stakeholders are rarely, if ever, unanimous in their views.
 Meetings in different communities must be scheduled in advance, and information about the project must be properly communicated.
 Keeping track of the minutes of these meetings and various information about stakeholders who voice their opinions requires a robust stakeholder information management system.

 Criticisms of the free, prior, and informed consent framework

-FPIC has been criticized for a number of reasons.
-Environmental and human rights organizations have often pointed out that project-affected persons are at a disadvantage from the outset of the process because they do not have vast financial resources at their disposal to successfully challenge proposed projects.
+FPIC has been criticized by environmental and human rights organizations.
+They have often pointed out that project-affected persons are at a disadvantage from the outset of the process because they do not have vast financial resources at their disposal to successfully challenge proposed projects.

-Robert Goodland, who worked as the World Bank’s Chief Environmental Advisor from 1978 to 2001, argues that consent, rather than consultation, should be the goal of FPIC, as this would avoid a number of human rights issues related to involuntary resettlement and indigenous peoples.
+The late Robert Goodland, Chief Environmental Advisor at the World Bank from 1978 to 2001, argued that it’s important that consent, rather than consultation, be the goal of FPIC.
+Such an approach, he pleaded in The Institutionalized Use of Force in Economic Development, avoids many human rights issues related to the involuntary resettlement of indigenous people.

 The future of FPIC in the extractive industry